quintans/eventsourcing/README.md

 This an exercise on how I could implement a event store and how this could be used with CQRS.

+*This library started as an event store then it evolved to be a lot more, and that is why it wrongly named **eventstore***

 ## Introduction

 The goal of this project is to implement an event store and how this event store could be used with the Event Sourcing + CQRS Architecture pattern.